ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/KKXkIpE.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Navigate to Network security with the search bar.
+1.  <b>Navigate: </b>Access Network security using the search bar.
-2. This button  is to create a new Network Security Groups(NSG).
+2.  <b>Create Button: </b>This initiates the creation of a new network security group (NSG).
-3. This is to update the NSG list if you don’t see the NSG you just created.
+3.  <b>Update: </b>This refreshes the NSG list if the one you just created isn't visible.
-4. This is another way to create a new NSG only if the NSG list is empty.
+4.  <b>Alternate Creation: </b>This is another method to create a new NSG, accessible only when the NSG list is empty.
-5. This is to see the status of the NSG you just created.
+5.  <b>Status Check: </b>This is to view the status of the NSG you just created.
-6. A delete button will appear here when clicking on an NSG and give the ability to remove the NSG.
+6.  <b>Deletion: </b>A delete button will appear here when clicking on an NSG, allowing you to remove it.

 <h2>Users Section</h2>